Prenatal Care

 You may be able to receive one of these multilingual handbooks free of charge when you give your pregnancy notification to your local city hall.
 Otherwise you can order them directly from the Maternal and Child Health Organization K.K.

-After your baby is born
+After the baby is born

 Birth Registration

-You will need to register the birth of your baby at local City Hall within 14 days of the birth.
+You will need to register the birth of your baby at local City within 14 days of the birth.

 Even if the parents of a baby are not Japanese, birth registration is compulsory for all babies born in Japan.
 If both parents are foreign, the baby also needs to have alien registration within 60 days of birth.